infernalexp/Mining-Master/README.md

 # Mining Master
 ## 📖 About

-Mining Master is a small mod that adds 5 new 'Enchanting Ores' to the game.
+Mining Master is a mod that adds 10 new 'Enchanting Ores' to the game.
-These ores, when applied to a tool or armour-piece on a Smithing Table, bestow an Enchantment at level 1!
+These ores, when applied to a tool or armour-piece on a Smithing Table, bestow an Enchantment!
-Using further Enchanting Ores on the same piece of equipment will level up the enchantment level, too.
+Using further Enchanting Ores on the same piece of equipment will up the enchantment level, too.
-The five ores are:
+The 10 ores are:

+## Overworld

 ### Fire Ruby
 - Grants Flame, Fire Aspect, or Fire Protection, dependent on the item.
 Most commonly found under desert biomes.

 ### Ice Sapphire
 - Grants Frost Walker or Freezing, dependent on the item.
 Most commonly found under icy biomes.

 ### Spirit Garnet
 - Grants Thorns, Leeching, or Loyalty, dependent on the item.
 Most commonly found under extremely hilly biomes.